tsuneko/COM3D2.GUIExt/README.md

 - UnityInjector.dll 1.0.4.1+
 - PluginExt.dll 2.0.5727+

-All of the above dlls are bundled in Sybaris and BepInEx AIO packs.
+Both of the above dlls are bundled in Sybaris and BepInEx AIO packs.

 ## Compiling Dependencies